boltKrank/speech-tips/_posts/2025-05-06-why_speeches_arent_fun_if_you_make_them_fun.md

 ---
-title: "Why speeches aren't funny if you try to make them funny"
+"Why speeches aren't funny if you try to make them funny"
 date: 2025-05-06
 ------